 e.g. there are important functional differences between

 The brain as an example underscores the fact that the brain’s design lends itself to certain tasks and abilities.
-You can also say this of entire musculoskeletal system.
+You can also say this of the entire musculoskeletal system.
 Every segment of your body has a natural ‘function’ which its anatomical, physiological and neurological design dictates.

 In light of this, one view of ‘function’ is that our body has a natural ability to move in a certain way.
 When these abilities are altered by pathology, injury, compensations or pain, we change how we move, leading to inefficient patterns of movement.
-These inefficiencies will often lead to breakdowns in anatomical structures or a disruption of performance.
+These inefficiencies will often lead to breakdowns in anatomical structures or disruption of performance.

 Here at Trailside Physio, our therapists take a function and functional assessment seriously.
 Ensuring that your body and limbs move in the most efficient manner helps people avoid further injury and assists in maintaining a high level of performance.